Meet Amanda Munz, Founder of The Fashion Foundation

 I went right to Baruch for graduate school after undergrad, and that is where I learned the fundamentals to start a nonprofit.
 I was brainstorming this idea I had about the fashion industry giving me their samples and utilizing them to raise funds for a cause, and my professor said: "You have the fashion part down, now where do you want the money to go.”
 So, I started thinking about education and school supplies, and that's where everything came together.

 It started with asking family and friends for donations, begging them to clean out their closets.
-Today, it has really taken off by word of mouth.
+Today, it has taken off by word of mouth.
 I get calls like "I have 1,000 sweaters to donate to your showroom, when can you pick them up?"

 At one public school, the girl's softball team asked us for proper helmets.
 Because of lack of funds, they had been using men's football helmets all year.
 We changed that.